-As previously mentioned, LSSU has begun a \$23.6M performance contract with Johnson Controls (JCI).
-The project will address:
+As previously mentioned, LSSU completed a \$23.6M performance contract with Johnson Controls (JCI).
+The project addressed:

-- Upgrades to lighting
+- > Upgrades to lighting

-- Upgrades to HVAC systems
+- ➤ Upgrades to HVAC systems

-- Installation of new security and safety systems
+- > Installation of new security and safety systems

 - ➤ A new roof

-- Installation of water saving devices
+- ➤ Installation of water saving devices

-- Door and window replacement/upgrades
+- ➤ Door and window replacement/upgrades

-- > Replacement of numerous pump, heaters, and other mechanical equipment
+- Replacement of numerous pump, heaters, and other mechanical equipment

-- Installation of CCTV system
+- ➤ Installation of CCTV system

-The University has budgeted \$300,000 in our minor construction line item and \$500,000 in a Plant Fund for general non-routine maintenance.
-Additionally, the housing and food service auxiliaries contributes approximately \$500,000 to a reserve and replacement fund annually.
+The University has budgeted \$380,000 in our minor construction line item and \$600,000 in a Plant Fund for general non-routine maintenance.
+Additionally, the housing and food service auxiliaries contributes approximately \$470,000 to a reserve and replacement fund annually.